Creating accessible Microsoft Word documents

 • New topics should use 'Heading 1 (H1)'

-• Subtopics within a section can be divided using 'Heading 2 (H2),' 'Heading 3 (H3)' and 'Heading 4 (H4)'
+• Subtopics within a section can be divided using 'Heading 2 (H2)'.
+Subtopics below H2 should use 'Heading 3 (H3)'

-• Use sentence case for headings (start with a capital letter, the rest should be lower case)
+• Use sentence case for headings (start with a capital letter, the rest should be lower case

 Use descriptive hyperlinks

-Watch Microsoft’s video on creating accessible links.
+Watch Microsoft’s video on creating accessible links (external link).

 Add alternative text to visual content